Gabri432/angular-personal-website/docs/assets/blog-content/programming/what-programming-language-you-should-learn.md

 ## There is no wrong choice

-Let's start from the big one.<br /> Unless you are looking for <a href="https://en.wikipedia.org/wiki/Esoteric_programming_language" target="_blank">Esoteric languages</a>, which programming language you end up choosing will still open plenty of job opportunities if this is of your concern.
+Let's start from the big one.<br /> Unless you are looking for <a href="https://en.wikipedia.org/wiki/Esoteric_programming_language" target="_blank">Esoteric languages</a>, which programming language you end up choosing will still open plenty of job opportunities. if this is your main concern.
 <br /><br />
-By visiting popular job related platforms like Linkedin and Indeed you will finding <strong>thousand job posts</strong> for any programming language.<br />
+By visiting popular work related platforms, like Linkedin and Indeed, you will find <strong>thousands of job offers</strong> for any programming language.<br />
-Of course some of them may have more posts than other, but this won't impact your ability to find a job.<br /><br />
+While some language may have more, this won't impact your ability to start a career.<br /><br />
 <strong>Every programming language is good</strong>.

 <br />